Manish047/Whazzuuup/README.md

 ## To run this app..

-### Run 'cd your-app-root-directory' in both 'FrontEnd/project' and 'BackEnd' directories
+### Run 'cd your-app-root-directory' for both 'FrontEnd/project' and 'BackEnd' directories

 Navigate to the root folder where you copied the code.

-### Run 'npm install'
+### Run 'npm install' in both 'FrontEnd/project' and 'BackEnd' directories

 Installs all the dependencies.